muuvmuuv/vscode-sundial/README.md

 ## Development

-We are working with [webpack](https://webpack.js.org/) to bundle Sundial to the smallest possible size to increase the load time in VSCode.
+I am working with esbuild to bundle Sundial to the smallest possible size to increase the load time in VS Code _for you_.

-1. Install packages via (your preferred package manager) `npm run install`
+1. Install packages via npm: `npm run install`
-2. Set `sundial.debug` to `2`
-3. Run debugger => `Launch Extension`
+2. Run debugger => `Launch Extension`
     - View the _Extension Host_ and adjust settings to test **or**
-    - Change a file and save it, let _webpack_ compile
+    - Change a file and save it, let it compile
-4. Commit your changes with a detailed explanation
+3. Commit your changes with a detailed explanation
-5. Create a pull request
+4. Create a pull request

-### Deploy
+### Deployment

 Sundial is deployed on VS Code Marketplace and Open VSX.

 - VS Code Marketplace: `vsce publish`
-- Open VSX: `pnpm publish-ovsx`
+- Open VSX: `npm run publish-ovsx`

 ### Commits